 • Must be able to offer an employment contract [8] on permanent terms or on contract terms that are no less than one (1) year, directly related to the job which the CCP is for, with remuneration that is commensurate with the market rate

-• Commit to the OJT arrangements for the individuals whom they have selected
+• Committed to the OJT arrangements for the individuals whom they have selected

 Footnotes